The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: System Components

 \subsection{Power and Mass Budgets}

-The discussion provided in the previous subsections makes it possible to present the power and mass budgets for the science payload of a \textsc{Capella} satellite.
+The discussion provided in the previous subsections makes it possible to present the power and mass budgets for the science payloads of our VLBI satellites.
 Whereas these budgets are necessarily approximations, they are based on existing, and partially commercially produced, technology.
-We summarize the power and mass budgets in Table~\ref{tab:budgets}.
+We summarize the power and mass budgets in Table~\ref{tab:capella} for \textsc{Capella} and in Table~\ref{tab:mimosa} for \textsc{Mimosa}, respectively.
 In addition to the individual contributions discussed in Sections \ref{sec:telescope} through \ref{sec:pointing}, we take into account that each of the eight active components will need control electronics.
-Using a modern microcomputer (like the \href{https://datasheets.raspberrypi.com/rpi4/raspberry-pi-4-datasheet.pdf}{Raspberry Pi 4}) with 4~GB RAM and a power consumption of about 6~W as reference, and assuming a mass of 2~kg including radiation shielding, leads to a total mass of 16~kg and a total power consumption of 48~W.
+Using a low-key (quad core 1.2~GHz 64-bit CPU, 1~GB RAM) microcomputer like the \href{https://www.raspberrypi.com/products/raspberry-pi-3-model-b/}{Raspberry Pi 3 Model B} as benchmark, we may expect a \href{https://www.pidramble.com/wiki/benchmarks/power-consumption}{typical} power consumption around 2.5~W. Assuming a mass of 1~kg including a protective casing, we arrive at a total mass of 8~kg and a total power consumption of 20~W for eight units.

-Adding up all individual contributions, we find a total power consumption of 550~W and a total mass of 233~kg.
+Adding up all individual contributions, we find for the payload of \textsc{Capella} a power consumption of 383~W and a mass of 186~kg, and for the one of \textsc{Mimosa} a power consumption of 298~W and a mass of 99~kg.
 We note that some of the power values we quote are nominal values; temporary peak or low values may differ substantially from the nominal values, and may require adjustment of satellite operations to keep the total power demand within specifications.
-We further note that, technically, the pointing control system (star tracker and CMGs) is not a part of the science payload but of the satellite main bus; we nevertheless added it to our budgets since it is essential for the science operation of \textsc{Capella}.
+We further note that, technically, the pointing control system (star trackers and CMGs) is not a part of the science payload but of the satellite main bus; we nevertheless added it to our budgets since it is essential for the science operations.
+Given the payload masses, we assume a total launch mass of approximately 500~kg per \textsc{Capella} satellite and of approximately 250~kg per \textsc{Mimosa} satellite.